Altinity/clickhouse-backup/ReadMe.md

 ## API
 Use the `clickhouse-backup server` command to run as a REST API server.
 In general, the API attempts to mirror the CLI commands.

+> **GET /**

+List all current applicable HTTP routes

+> **POST /restart**

+Restart HTTP server, close all current connections, close listen socket, open listen socket again, all background go-routines with upload / download not breaks (maybe will in future)

 > **GET /backup/tables**

 Print list of tables: `curl -s localhost:7171/backup/tables | jq .`